PEL moduli spaces without $\mathbb C$-valued points: Introduction

+where the left hand-side is the $W(\f_{p^f})$-functor $R\mapsto $ and the right hand-side is a certain fpqc-stack over $W(\f_{p^f})$, which should only depend on the reductive $\z_p$-model with $K_p=\gG_p(\z_p)$ and on the minuscule cocharacter $\mu_p$ which is associated with the Shimura-datum.
+The paper \cite{pappas} suggests a natural definition for $\B(\gG_p,\mu_p)$, which seems to work well at least for those pairs $(\gG_p,\mu_p)$ for which every simple factor of $G^{ad}\times_\q\q_p$ contains a simple factor of $G^{ad}\times_\q E_\gp^{ac}$ in which $\mu_p$ is trivial (N.B.: this implies that every simple factor of $G^{ad}$ contains a compact simple factor of $G^{ad}\times_\q\r$ and the only PEL-cases with this property are unitary groups).
+We next introduce a map

-which is, rougly speaking a formal analog of the map \eqref{magic}.
-This adds a lot of content to the whole picture, and it gives a clue to interpret ${_{K^p}\Mbar}$ as the scheme which represents the upper left entry in the $2$-cartesian diagram
+which is, roughly speaking a formal analog of the left hand-side morphism in \eqref{magic}.
+This adds a lot of content to the whole picture, and it gives us a clue to construct $_{K^p}\Marb$ as the largest $\f_{p^f}$-variety fitting into a $2$-commutative diagram